Dog Olympics is primarily a competitive sporting event where your dog competes in various athletic and non-athletic activities.

 What Are Dog Olympics Events?

-There are many types of competitive dog events you can enter your dog into.
+There are many types of competitive dog events you can enter your dog.
 Some of the most popular include:

 Herding Trials or Sheepdog Trials

-Are events where dogs move a group of animals (usually sheep) from one area in a field to another area under instruction by their owner.
-The difficulty with this is that there are obstacles in the way that the dog and sheep have to negotiate either around, over, or through.
-These obstacles are things like bridges, around gates, or enclosures.
+Trials are events where dogs move a group of animals (usually sheep) from one area in a field to another under their owner’s instruction.
+Obstacles make it more difficult for the dog and sheep to negotiate around, over, or through them.
+These obstacles are things like bridges, gates, or enclosures.

-Dog agility is where a handler guides their dog through an obstacle course.
-These events are scored on both the length of time taken to complete the course, and also how accurately the dog navigated the course.
-Handlers are unable to use any incentives to guide their dog and can only do so by using body signals or their voice.
+Dog agility Olympics is where a handler guides their dog through an obstacle course.
+These events score the time taken to complete the course and how accurately the dog navigated it.
+Handlers cannot use any incentives to guide their dog and only do so using body signals or their voice.